 [Regulation 20B inserted in Gazette 7 Jul 2000 p.
 3679-80; amended in Gazette 5 Jan 2001 p.
 116.]

 20C.
-Presumption of accuracy of measurements
+Approved monitoring equipment, presumption of accuracy of

 A measurement taken by approved monitoring equipment is to be taken to be correct in the absence of proof, on the balance of probability, to the contrary.